wetryingtodorock/getblock-docs/en/rpc-service/sol/json-rpc/sol_getBlockHeight.md

 ---
-title: sol:getBlockHeight \[POST\]
+title: getBlockHeight - Solana
-description: Returns the current block height of the node
+description: Example code for the getBlockHeight json-rpc method. Сomplete guide on how to use getBlockHeight json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters